 Scenario analysis can be applied to any number of trends and future pathways.
 For example, a financial institution could explore potential future compositions of the energy industry.
 Or, governments could explore different responses to global pandemics.
 Increasingly, we are seeing it being used to analyze how climate change might impact an organization.

-Scenario Analysis and Climate Change
+Scenario Analysis and Climate Change: What is Climate Change Scenario Analysis?

 Scenario analysis can be applied to plausible climate futures for understanding how climate change impacts an organization.
 Climate scenarios are developed by considering an array of factors ranging from atmospheric changes to societal behavioural changes to new government policies to technological breakthroughs.
 Some of the most commonly used scenarios include the International Energy Agency’s (IEA) climate scenarios and the Representative Concentration Pathway (RCP) scenarios (see page 21 of the linked report).

-Types of Scenarios
+Climate Related Scenario Analysis: Types of Scenarios

 Generally speaking, there are two types of scenario modelling when considering types of climate impacts.
 One group of climate scenario models focuses on the changes that happen in the physical world, such as increased frequency of weather events.
 Companies such as real estate or mining might find this type more useful.
 A second type is characterized by models focussed on the changes to the economy arising from societal behaviour, government policies, technology adoption and other events.
 These may be more useful to organizations analyzing risks and opportunities from the transition to a low-carbon economy.
 However, some companies such as in the energy sector may be exposed to both types of risks.
+Click here for our blog How to Get Started with Scenario Analysis on how to choose the most relevant climate scenario.

-The Task Force on Climate-related Financial Disclosures (TCFD) therefore groups climate risks into two buckets: physical and transitional.
+The Task Force on Climate-related Financial Disclosures (TCFD) therefore groups climate risks into two buckets: physical and transitional scenarios.
 Physical climate risks are risks to the physical integrity of business assets and operations due to climate change.
 These range from flood damage due to increased precipitation to worker health and safety concerns due to rising temperatures.
 Transitional climate risks are the remaining set of non-physical climate risks, which usually take the form of policy, legal, technological, and market risks.
 These include increased exposure to liability due to changing environmental regulations or the risk of sunk legacy assets due to rapidly evolving technologies.

 How is Scenario Analysis Useful?